rooperc4/SebastesImageFormat/README.md

 This is code to take the images from a weeview 3d camera, crop them and format them for use in Sebastes stereo-image analysis software.

 To install the package use the lines below.
+The function requires the “RSQLite” and “magick” packages that can be downloaded and installed from the CRAN repository.

     devtools::install_github("rooperc4/WeeViewImageFormat")
     library(WeeViewImageFormat)
-    ImageFormat()

-    ImageFormat("D:/Weeview/PHOTO","C:/Users/rooperc/Desktop/WeeViewTest")

 The package has a single function that can be run using the following code.
 The function prompts the user to point to a folder where the